Tanami/symta/doc/symta-by-example.md

 say: dup N: X // equivalent to: dup I N X
 ```

-Symta also provides simpler and more verbose loop constructs, like gotoes, while and till:
+Symta also provides simpler and more verbose loop constructs - gotoes (see Macros section), `while` and `till`:
 ```
 I = 0
 while I < 10